C programming

 Before you continue, you must clone the c-address-book repository.
 From the terminal, navigate to a directory where you want the cloned directory to be created and execute the following command.

-You should also define the structures you will need in address_book.h
+You should also define the structures you will need in address_book.h.
+You are

 free to create more functions if you want.